5 tips that will help you save money in Singapore

 There are tons of amazing things to do in Singapore.
 And even though some of the attractions are free, Singapore can be heavy on your pocket.
 Especially when it comes to food and accommodation.
 Which is why planning your trip and doing proper research is crucial.

-Using a guide book is not only a great way to plan your whole itinerary in just a few hours, it also gives you a very good idea of what things cost – ultimately allowing you to budget more effectively.
+Using a guide book is also a great way to plan your whole itinerary in just a few hours, and will give you a very good idea of what things cost – ultimately allowing you to budget more effectively.

 #2 Avoid hefty transfer fees